SvanBoxel/codeowners-action/README.md

 # CODEOWNERS Action
-Use this action to extract your CODEOWNER file information.
+Use this action to extract your CODEOWNER file information and check how individual files match CODEOWNER rules.
 It parses all the information and exports it as JSON.
 This output is available via the `steps` output context.
-The output key is `codeowners`

 ## Usage
-Use this Action in your Actions workflow:
+This Actions outputs CODEOWNER file information, and optionally how individual files match specific rules.

+### Basic mode
+In basic mode (default) it will only extract the information that can be found in the CODEOWNERS file and returns this information as an object.
+Use this Action in basic mode in your Actions workflow as follows:

 ```yml
 - id: codeowner